 Even starting with just $20 per month would be better than letting more time go by without contributing toward retirement.

-The long and short of it is many Americans that are expecting the government to fund their retirement may be sorely mistaken.
-Taking retirement savings into your own hand is a smart move that can avoid that problem.
+The long and short of it is many Americans who are expecting the government to fund their retirement may be sorely mistaken.
+Taking retirement savings into your own hands is a smart move that can avoid that problem.

 Not sure how to save more money?
-Here are 70 ways to save money - you don’t have to do but just a few of them to make a big impact on your ability to contribute to retirement today.
+Here are 85 ways to save money – you don’t have to do just a few of them to make a big impact on your ability to contribute to retirement today.

 Not sure if you are saving enough money?
 Look at the somewhat dismal average retirement savings by age.